COURSE UNIT TITLE

 Course Policies and Rules

-2) Students held exempt from class participation from a previous semester, will be expected to stay updated with current semester's course content, as it may be subject to alteration.
+2. Students held exempt from class participation from a previous semester, are responsible with current semester's course content.

 3) All student conduct, projects, class assignments, should adhere with academic rules of ethics